Data Management Association

 and has a membership consisting of technical and business professionals.
 Its international branch is called DAMA International (or DAMA-I), and DAMA also has various continental and national branches around the world.

 History

 The Data Management Association International was founded in 1980 in Los Angeles.
-Other early chapters were:San Francisco, Portland, Seattle, Minneapolis, NewYork, and Washington D.C.
+Other early chapters were: San Francisco, Portland, Seattle, Minneapolis, New York, and Washington D.C.

 Data Management Body of Knowledge

 DAMA has published the Data Management Body of Knowledge (DMBOK), which contains suggestions on best practices and suggestions of a common vernacular for enterprise data management.
-The first edition (DAMA-DMBOK) was published on 2015 April 5, and the second edition (DAMA-DMBOK2) was published on 2017 July 1.
+The first edition (DAMA-DMBOK) was published on 2009 November 1, the second edition (DAMA-DMBOK2) was published on 2017 July 1., and the Revised second edition (DAMA-DMBOK2 rev.2) was published on 2019 March 19.

 DMBOK has been described by the authors as being an "equivalent" to the Project Management Body of Knowledge (PMBOK) and Business Analysis Body of Knowledge (BABOK).
 It encompasses topics such as data architecture, security, quality, modelling, governance, big data, data science, and more.

+DMBOK also includes the DAMA Data Wheel, an infographic which represents core data management practices.
+The center of the infographic is data governance, and the surrounding segments each represent a different aspect of data management: